s3gw-tech/s3gw/docs/developing.md

 ## Introduction

-Given we are still setting up the project, figuring out requirements, and specific details about direction, we are dedicating most of our efforts to testing Ceph's RGW as a standalone daemon using a non-RADOS storage backend.

-The backend in question is called `dbstore`, backed by a SQLite database, and is currently provided by RGW.
+This project is exploring the use of Ceph's Rados Gateway (RGW) as a standalone daemon with a non-RADOS storage backend.
+The backend, `dbstore`, is backed by a SQLite database and is currently provided by RGW.

-In order to ensure we all test from the same point in time, we have a forked version of the latest development version of Ceph, which can be found [here][1].
+In order to ensure tests are conducted from the same point in time, a forked version of the latest development version of Ceph is available [here][1].
-We are working using the [`s3gw` branch][2] as our base of reference.
+The team uses the [`s3gw` branch][2] as our base of reference.

-Keep in mind that this development branch will likely closely follow Ceph's upstream main development branch, and is bound to change over time.
+Keep in mind that this development branch will closely follow Ceph's upstream main development branch, and is bound to change over time.
 We intend to contribute whatever patches we come up with to the original project, thus we need to keep up with its ever evolving state.